Skip to main content

 LayersQL metrics

-LayersQL metrics are computed from Layers’ internal analytics data, including user behavior tracked through the Storefront Pixel and search interactions.
-These metrics provide real-time insights into how customers engage with your products through the Layers platform.
+LayersQL metrics are computed from Layers analytics data, including behavior captured through the Storefront Pixel and search interactions.
+These metrics provide near real-time insights into how customers engage with your products through the Layers platform.
 Key characteristics:

 • Built using the LayersQL query language